Article updated September 2020.

 Cost of Living

 One of the only areas where Northridge is not habitually ranked better than the majority of its neighbors is cost of living.
-With an average cost of living that is 8% higher than the rest of Los Angeles and 46% higher than the national average – with rent averaging at $1,805 according to RENTCafe – Northridge can be an expensive place to live.
-If you’re looking to own a home, the situation is all the more dire as home prices in Northridge are anywhere from 134% to 157% higher than the national average.
+With an average cost of living that is 5% higher than the rest of Los Angeles and 47% higher than the national average – with rent averaging at $1,894 according to RENTCafe – Northridge can be an expensive place to live.

 Bordered on almost all four sides by freeways, Northridge is a short drive away from downtown Los Angeles, the Hollywood Hills, or the rest of the San Fernando Valley.
 It’s also only a few minutes away from the Bob Hope Airport, located just on the other side of North Hollywood, so it’s easy to get to Northridge, yet the neighborhood is also secluded enough from major traffic that it feels like a suburb rather than a big city.